zettajs/zettajs.github.io/projects/_posts/2014-10-13-Hello-World.md

 1. Ensure the values and waveform for the `:intensity` characteristic in the Zetta Browser change over time and stream like a sine wave.

-### Or Command Line
+### Command Line

-Zetta uses WebSockets to stream device.
-Use a command line tool to subscribe to the raw WebSockets data from the cloud to the PC.
+Zetta uses WebSockets to stream device data.
+Use a command line tool to subscribe to the WebSockets from the cloud.

 1. Install `wscat`